hfarrow/dotvim/README.md

 Installation
 ---------------------------
 1. Install gvim or mvim (optional).
-Your vim build needs to support (lua, python, ruby, perl)
+Your vim build needs to support (lua, python, ruby, perl).
+Below are some examples of how vim should probably be configured

+    Manual:
     ```
      ./configure --with-features=huge --enable-multibyte --enable-rubyinterp --enable-pythoninterp --enable-perlinterp --enable-luainterp --with-lua-prefix=/usr/local -with-luajit --enable-cscope
+    ```
+    Homebrew (OSX)
+    ```
+    brew install macvim --with-lua --with-luajit
     ```
 2. The recommended method is to add this repo as a git submodule.